Pros and Cons of Account-Based Selling | Is It Right for You?

 Teamwork: Sales leaders and key account managers have to put in more work to coordinate so many moving pieces.
 You don’t want confusion and chaos.
 You also don’t want wasted resources or duplicated effort.
 Not every sales org has that infrastructure in place.

-Don’t expect to pull off an ABS strategy without putting serious muscle behind it.
+Don’t expect to pull off an account-based selling strategy without putting serious muscle behind it.

 Efficiency isn’t everything – famed management expert Peter Drucker once wrote, “Efficiency is doing things right; effectiveness is doing the right things.”
 In sales, though, efficiency matters quite a bit no matter what your strategy may be.